 Guests Were Told to Leave Mid-Stay

-Some travelers reported receiving messages informing them they had only a few hours to vacate their units.
-Others arrived to find their reservation canceled entirely.
+Some travelers reported receiving messages giving them only a few hours to vacate their units, while others arrived to find their reservations canceled entirely.
+For many, the abrupt notices upended travel plans, forcing guests to scramble for alternative accommodations at the last minute.

 Refund Confusion